Aleck Bourne: Later career and retirement

 Serving as president of the Obstetrical and Gynaecological Section of the Royal Society of Medicine from 1938 to 1939, Bourne later wrote several important books including A Synopsis of Midwifery and Gynaecology, Recent Advances in Obstetrics and Gynecology with Leslie Williams and was the co-editor of British Obstetric and Gynaecological Practice with Sir Eardley Holland.
 An advocate of state medicine, Bourne expressed his views in Health of the Future (1942), which drew much attention to the issue in the medical field.
 After World War II, Bourne championed the admission of women students to St Mary's.
 He would continue serving as consulting gynaecologist at St Mary's Hospital and to the Samaritan Hospital for Women as well as consulting obstetric surgeon to Queen Charlotte's Hospital before his eventual retirement in 1951.
 In 1966, Bourne became a founding member of the Society for the Protection of Unborn Children which was organised in opposition to the Abortion Act, 1967 and campaigned actively, albeit unsuccessfully against the Act.
 In his memoirs, Bourne wrote:Those who plead for an extensive relaxation of the law [against abortion] have no idea of the very many cases where a woman who, during the first three months, makes a most impassioned appeal for her pregnancy to be 'finished,' later, when the baby is born, is thankful indeed that it was not killed while still an embryo.
 During my long years in practice I have had many a letter of the deepest gratitude for refusing to accede to an early appeal.

+In 1972, Bourne was made honorary fellow of the Royal Society of Medicine.

 His retirement was active; he continued to undertake private practice alongside his interests in gardening, reading, travelling, and writing.
 He died on 27 December 1974, aged 88.